 Managing communications content in crisis situations

-On the Content in Practice podcast, Lisa Gibson (Twitter, LinkedIn), who leads the communications team at Microsoft Canada, talks about the content challenges that come when companies need to communicate during a crisis like COVID-19.
+On the Content in Practice podcast, Lisa Gibson (Twitter, LinkedIn), who leads the communications team at Microsoft Canada, talks about the content challenges that come when companies need to communicate during a crisis.
 Produced by Kathy Wagner and Blaine Kyllo, theme music by Lee Rosevere.

-A transcript of the podcast is below.
+A transcript of the podcast, edited for clarity, is below.
 Music used in this episode is from Blue Dot Sessions.

 - Microsoft Canada